top of page

 Vivid Art in Post-Reformation England

 In Tudor and Jacobean England, visual art was often termed "lively'.
-This word was used to describe the full range of visual and material culture - from portraits to funeral monuments, book illustrations to tapestry.
-To a modern viewer, this claim seems perplexing: what could 'liveliness' have meant in a culture with seemingly little appreciation for illusionistic naturalism?
+This word described all kinds of visual and material culture - from portraits to funeral monuments, book illustrations to tapestry.
+To a modern viewer, this claim seems perplexing: what did 'liveliness' mean in a culture with seemingly little appreciation for naturalism?
 And in a period supposedly characterised by fear of idolatry, how could 'liveliness' have been a good thing?

 In this wide-ranging and innovative book, Christina Faraday excavates a uniquely Tudor model of vividness: one grounded in rhetorical techniques for creating powerful mental images for audiences.
-By drawing parallels with the dominant communicative framework of the day, Tudor Liveliness sheds new light on a lost mode of Tudor art criticism and appreciation, revealing how objects across a vast range of genres and contexts were taking part in the same intellectual and aesthetic conversations.
-By resurrecting a lost model for art theory, Faraday re-enlivens the vivid visual and material culture of Tudor and Jacobean England, recovering its original power to move, impress and delight.
+Faraday re-enlivens the vivid visual and material culture of Tudor and Jacobean England, recovering its original power to move, impress and delight.

 What's the point of a painted clock?